 - Undetectable Pancreatic autoantibodies: islet cell antibodies (ICA), GAD-65, insulin antibodies, IA2A and ZnT8.

-- Should be done after discussion with the endocrinologist.
+o Should be done after discussion with the endocrinology provider

 - Electrolyte abnormalities: pseudo-hyponatremia (secondary to blood glucose elevation), metabolic acidosis, elevated blood urea nitrogen and creatinine (secondary to dehydration), liver function abnormality (secondary to Non-alcoholic steato-hepatitis (NASH)).

 - Children with Type 2 diabetes can present in DKA, and are also more likely to present with Hyperglycemic hyperosmolar state (HHS), both of which are medical emergencies.